WooCommerce Lightspeed POS allows you to integrate and import inventory from Lightspeed to WooCommerce and sync inventory across both systems.

 - Regular Price

 Syncing with Matrix items is straightforward.
 Whenever inventory is set for variation items, it pushes that data to Lightspeed.
-The daily/midnight sync schedule pulls the data from Lightspeed into variation products as well.
+Also, every five seconds a sync job will pick up on any changes made to variations in Lightspeed and then proceed to update the variations in WooCommerce.

 Categories ↑ Back to top